farrizkyibnu/farrizkyibnu/README.md

 ---

 Welcome to my GitHub profile.
-I am a Strategic UI/UX Designer with a business background focused on building high impact products.
+A Strategic UI/UX Designer with a business background focused on building high impact products.

 ---